Start Annotation

 Data Annotation services are not one-size-fits-all.
 Depending on the AI model’s use case, annotation can take many forms:

-As points out, each annotation type demands domain expertise.
+As he points out, each annotation type demands domain expertise.
 Mislabeling slang in text datasets, for example, can derail an entire sentiment analysis system.
 Similarly, annotating road conditions incorrectly could misguide autonomous navigation.

 Market Momentum: Where the Annotation Industry Is Headed